String Quartets, Op. 20 (Haydn): No. 4 in D major

 If the third quartet of the set is the most obscure and difficult to understand, the fourth is the most popular. "...
 The D major quartet, opus 20 number 4, has met with more public recognition than the other five", writes Tovey.

 The quartet opens with a quiet, almost hymn-like statement of the theme.
 Suddenly there is a burst of arpeggio in the first violin, lapsing immediately back to the quiet of the first motive.
 The juxtaposition of calm and vigor continues through the exposition, to the statement of the second theme, and a short codetta leading to the development.
 In the development section, Haydn repeatedly offers false reprises: After a section of development, he presents a dominant arpeggio leading back to the first theme.
 But this is not the reprise, the development goes on.
 Haydn does this again, and yet again, then sneaks back into the real reprise in a way that the listener does not notice.
 The movement ends, like several others of the opus 20, in pianissimo.

 The second movement, a set of variations in D minor, is one of Haydn's most profound, a rejection of the shallowness of the galante.
 "The poignant second movement Adagio moves the string quartet even farther from the concept of courtly entertainment", writes Miller.
 "In this wonderful movement, we have something of three centuries: the seventeenth century Baroque, the eighteenth century Classical, and the nineteenth century Romantic.
 Haydn's genius encompasses it all".
-The movement is distinguished by the concertante writing for each of the instruments: the second violin and viola in the first variation, the cello in the second variation, and the first violin in the third variation.
+The players take their turns in presenting the main musical line: the second violin and viola in the first variation, the cello in the second variation, and elsewhere the first violin.
+The fourth variation never completes the theme but transitions to a highly dramatic coda section with which the movement ends.

 In the third movement, the Allegretto alla zingarese, the upper and lower voices play complex, interlocking cross-rhythms, confusing all sense of downbeat.
 Although the meter is in 3/4, the pulse is in two, with the strong beats of the upper voices alternating with the strong beats of the lower voices.
 The trio section of the movement is a cello solo, marching in perfectly regular 3/4 time, "the perfect foil to the Menuet alla zingarese".

 The fourth movement continues the gypsy style of the third movement.
 Chromatic melodies, octave leaps, use of the gypsy scale (a minor scale with raised fourth and raised seventh), and flashy virtuoso embellishments in the first violin make this movement "sheer fun for the listener and likewise for the players", writes Miller.
 The movement ends in pianissimo, "an ending that simply evaporates".